ognivo777/packer.boot2docker/README.md

 # packer.boot2docker
 HashiCorp Packer build for boot2docker persistance VM image for VirtualBox.
-Created virtual appliance boot from HDD and has persistant */opt* and */home* folders.
+Created virtual appliance booting from HDD and has persistant */opt* and */home* folders.
 Also installed extensions will not remove after reboot.

 This VM is very small (~50Mb) and useful for developers, who wants to play with Docker.